wp-plugins/featurific-for-wordpress/readme.txt

 If you can't access the post via this URL, then you're trying to use an invalid post id.

 = Where can I find more templates? =
 [The Featurific website](http://featurific.com/ffw) ([http://featurific.com/ffw](http://featurific.com/ffw)).
 No
 extra templates have been released yet - please let me know if you'd like your template to be the first featured template!

-= What are the system requirements for using Featurific? = Featurific has been successfully tested with Wordpress 2.3 to 2.5.1 on PHP4 and PHP5.
-If you have problems on these (or other) configurations, feel free to email me.  (rich at [please don't spam me] byu period net)  Support on Wordpress 2.3 seems to be limited, I'll post more information as it becomes available.
+= What are the system requirements for using Featurific? = Featurific has been successfully tested with Wordpress 2.3 to 2.7 on PHP4 and PHP5.
+If you have problems on these (or other) configurations, feel free to [contact me](http://featurific.com/support) via the [Featurific.com support forum](http://featurific.com/support).
+Support on Wordpress
+2.3 seems to be limited, I'll post more information as it becomes available.

 = How do I move Featurific to another location on my page? (aka How do I manually install Featurific?) =